Semi-Truck Accidents Are Less Common, More Deadly

 Another reason semi-trucks are more deadly has to do with their height from the ground to the bottom of the truck.
 In an accident, cars can be pushed underneath the truck by impact, usually causing catastrophic injuries to the car’s driver and passengers.
 These kinds of accidents are called override accidents.

-Rhoads & Rhoads has been protecting the rights of the injured throughout Western Kentucky for over 45 years.
-If you or a loved one have been injured by a truck accident, our team of experienced trial attorneys and knowledgeable support staff are available to help you through this difficult time and get you the financial recovery you deserve.
+Rhoads & Rhoads personal injury lawyers, has been protecting the rights of the injured throughout Western Kentucky for over 45 years.
+If you or a loved one have been injured by a truck accident, our team of experienced trial attorneys and knowledgeable support staff are available to provide you legal advice that will help you through this difficult time and get you the financial recovery you deserve.

 Injuries Caused by Truck Accidents